hypeJunction/hypeJunction/docs/install.rst

 Using Composer
 ~~~~~~~~~~~~~~

-To use composer, you need to have an active subscription that gives you access to Private Packagist, where hypeJunction plugins are hosted.
+To use composer, you need to have an active subscription that gives you access to individual packages.

 .. code::

-   ## Add your Private Packagist credentials to global config
+   ## Add your satis credentials to global config
-   ## You can find your username and token by logging into https://hypejunction.com/ and navigating your settings page.
+   ## You can find your username and token by logging into https://hypejunction.com/ and navigating to one of the downloads.

-   composer config --global --auth http-basic.repo.packagist.com <username> <token>
+   composer config --global --auth http-basic.hypejunction.com <username> <token>

 Update your ``composer.json`` to include: